dijasila/GPAW/doc/install/installationguide.rst

    GPAW is not yet fully functional on Windows!
 See http://listserv.fysik.dtu.dk/pipermail/gpaw-users/2013-August/002264.html

-On Windows install ASE and dependencies as described at https://wiki.fysik.dtu.dk/ase/download.html#windows.
+On Windows install ASE dependencies as described at https://wiki.fysik.dtu.dk/ase/download.html#windows.
+The GPAW installer includes ASE.

 Download the gpaw.win32-py2.7.msi_ installer and install with::